-** In Spain, the movies's rights were bought by a different distributor and the product got a completely new voice cast, despite the voice cast from the series being disponible for a special work like they did with the ''Anime/DigimonAdventure'' movie the same year.
+** In Spain, the movies were bought by a different distributor from the series's, and they gave it completely new voice cast, despite the original cast from the series being disponible for a special work like they did with the ''Anime/DigimonAdventure'' movie the same year.
 This gratuitous change (which came complete with a perceivedly shoddy translation, unlike the accurate adaptation made with the series) was deeply disliked by the fandom, and a redub with the original voices was asked for years to no avail.

 ** Also the English dub of ''The Sealed Card'', as the rights were granted to another studio instead of Nelvana, meaning an entirely different voice cast closer to that of the Japanese original.